Chart Color Schemes

 AreaSearch analysis of employment trends sees Trigg - North Beach - Watermans Bay performing better than 90% of local markets assessed across Australia

-Trigg - North Beach - Watermans Bay has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 1.2% as of June 2025.
+Trigg - North Beach - Watermans Bay has a highly educated workforce with strong professional services representation.
+The unemployment rate was 1.1% in September 2025, compared to Greater Perth's 4.0%.

 Frequently Asked Questions - Employment